• Skip to main content

 If you want a little crunch, you can serve with vanilla wafers, animal crackers, or even crushed cookies.

-If whipped cream is not your thing, then you can also top it with a homemade fruit sauce like any of the following:
+If whipped cream is not your thing, then you can also top it with a homemade fruit sauce or compote.

 This pudding also makes the perfect base for any sweet treat that calls for a homemade vanilla pudding such as a trifle or certain pies.